tdilauro/Simplified-wiki/OPDS-Directory-Registration-Protocol.md

 # What the directory looks for

 At this point the directory has an Authentication for OPDS document from your server.
-It may also have an OPDS catalog.
+It also has a link to your top-level OPDS catalog.
 Any of the information in these documents may be used to build your entry in the directory.